Au7o mascotAu7o

 Common Causes

-1Faulty coolant temperature sensor
+1Faulty (open) engine coolant temperature sensor

-5Damaged harness
+5Damaged wiring harness near the sensor

 Typical Repair Cost